olepoeschl/NQueensFAF-GUI/README.md

       - some new Gui features
 ## 1.11:
-      - splitted into the Gui program (this repo) and the NQueensFAF library (link above)
+      - splitted into the Gui program (this repo) and the NQueensFAF library for the computation part

-      - the GPU solver now rounds the global work size up to the next matching number of constellations and solves all constellations using GPU instead of solving remaing constellations using CPU (take a look at the NQueensFAF library)
+      - the GPU solver now rounds the global work size up to the next matching number of constellations and solves all constellations using GPU instead of solving remaing constellations using CPU

       - code (especially of the Gui class) is much cleaner now
 ## 1.10: